IP-CAM/Show-Stock-Availability-OcMod-for-Opencart-v.2.x-v.3.x/README.md

 I made a copy in this github repo for my personal convenience to keep a copy of the file in case it got unpublished

-All credit should go to the original author
+All credit should go to the original author: Denise (rei7092@gmail.com)